-An ongoing project providing access to digitized Daily Egyptian, the student newspaper of Southern Illinois University Carbondale.
+An ongoing project providing digital access to the Daily Egyptian, SIU Carbondale's student newspaper.
 The scans are created from the best quality microfilm available and converted into PDF format.

-A selection of Daily Egyptian newspaper articles featuring stories on minority students.
+A selection of Daily Egyptian articles featuring stories on minority students and subjects.

-A collection of the digitized scenographic renderings and stage models created by former Southern Illinois University theater professor Darwin Reid Payne.
+Scenographic renderings and stage models created by former SIU theater professor Darwin Reid Payne.

-Images related to the life and work of coal miners, as well as the coal industry in Southern Illinois.
+Images related to the life and work of coal miners and the coal industry in southern Illinois.

-Publication of Morris Library, SIUC, from 1973 to 1985, highlighting collections of the library.
+Publication of Morris Library, SIU Carbondale, from 1973 to 1985, highlighting collections of the library.

-"Insight," a public affairs program, was broadcast on radio station WRAJ in Anna (Union County), Illinois, between 1965 and 1977.
+A public affairs program broadcast on radio station WRAJ in Anna (Union County), Illinois, between 1965 and 1977.

 The Internet Archive serves as the platform for many of the digital resources on this list, including the university's yearbooks, annual catalogs and Board of Trustees reports, commencement programs and other serial and individual works.

-A collection of the digitized scenographic renderings and stage models created by former Southern Illinois University theater professor Mordecai Gorelik.
+Scenographic renderings and stage models created by former SIU theater professor Mordecai Gorelik.

 Obelisk, Obelisk II, and Sphinx (yearbooks) and here